Fiction writing: Style

 Style includes the multitude of choices fiction writers make, consciously or not, in the process of writing a story.
-It encompasses not only the big-picture, strategic choices such as point of view and choice of narrator, but also tactical choices of grammar, punctuation, word usage, sentence and paragraph length and structure, tone, the use of imagery, chapter selection, titles, etc. In the process of creating a story, these choices meld to become the writer's voice, his or her own unique style.
+It encompasses not only the big-picture, strategic choices such as point of view and choice of narrator, but also tactical choices of grammar, punctuation, word usage, sentence and paragraph length and structure, tone, the use of imagery, chapter selection, titles, etc. In the process of creating a story, these choices meld to become the writer's voice, their own unique style.

 For each piece of fiction, the author makes many choices, consciously or subconsciously, which combine to form the writer's unique style.
 The components of style are numerous, but include point of view, choice of narrator, fiction-writing mode, person and tense, grammar, punctuation, word usage, sentence length and structure, paragraph length and structure, tone, imagery, chapter usage, and title selection.

 Narrator

-The narrator is the story teller.
+The narrator is the storyteller.
 The main character in the book can also be the narrator.